-We proceed on the assumption that the total universe of active uORFs, is much larger than that identified through ribosome profiling experiments.
-In other words, we assume that ribosome profiling experiments have high specificity in identifying functional uORFs, with a high falsenegative rate [Figure 1.C.].
-Consistent with this perspective, is the hypothesis that uORFs display differential activity according to environmental condition or organ tissue.
+We proceed on the assumption that the total universe of active uORFs is much larger than that identified through ribosome profiling experiments.
+In other words, we assume that ribosome profiling experiments have high specificity in identifying functional uORFs with a high false-negative rate [Figure 1.C.]. [[PDM to MG: attempting more direct/clear language]] Ribosome profiling experiments follow a challenging technical procedure, and it is uncertain that all potentially active uORFs are measurable in a given sample Consistent with this perspective, is the hypothesis that uORFs display differential activity according to environmental condition or organ tissue.
 Ribosome profiling experiments may suffer from a form of sampling bias, incapable of detecting functional uORFs of transiently or locally decreased activity [Figure 1.D.].
+This is consistent with a high false-negative rate.
 Other researchers have implicitly endorsed this hidden assumption, when predicting translated uORFs in Saccharomyces cervisiae and Arabidopsis thaliana, on the basis of DNA sequence and ribosome profiling data (32,33).
-A similar assumption is the basis for using patterns of ribosome profiling occupancy, to maximize the number of inferred translation products in humans (34,35).
+A similar assumption is the basis for using patterns of ribosome profiling occupancy to maximize the number of inferred translation products in humans (34,35).